Invite A Unite For Sight Leader To Speak About Global Health

-As Unite For Sight's Program Manager, Rachel Turkel manages and implements initiatives in each of Unite For Sight's program divisions.
+As Unite for Sight’s Associate Director, Tiffany Aquino manages and implements initiatives in each of Unite For Sight’s program divisions.
 As the manager of Unite For Sight's Global Health & Innovation Conference and Global Health University, she directs Unite For Sight's initiatives to advance education about global health.
 Additionally, she works with and trains Unite For Sight's Global Impact Fellows, who are the next generation of leaders in global health.
-Rachel also manages Unite For Sight's research division, which yields public health publications in peer-reviewed journals.
+Tiffany also manages Unite For Sight's research division, which yields public health publications in peer-reviewed journals.

 Ghanaian Ophthalmologist, Unite For Sight Ghana Medical Director, and Unite For Sight Medical Advisory Board Member

 Availability: Select Weeks in late October/early November and April of Each Year

 Topics: Eye Care, Health Care in Africa, International Development, Community Health Workers, Building Local Capacity, Refugee Health Care

 Biography: Dr. James Afful Clarke graduated from the University of Ghana Medical School with an MBChB.
 After a year of internship at Korle Bu Teaching Hospital in Ghana, he worked as a General Practitioner and did a General Surgery Residency at the University of Saarland Medical Faculty, Germany, and thereafter practiced as a general surgeon in Ghana.
 In 1996, he obtained a Postgraduate Diploma in Ophthalmology from the West African Postgraduate Medical College and has since been a practicing ophthalmologist.
 He also holds a Diploma in Community Health and Tropical Medicine from the Institute of Hygiene and Tropical Medicine in Berlin, Germany.